aherremans/refinement-christoffel-sampling/README.md

-# refinement-christoffel-sampling
+# Refinement-Based Christoffel Sampling

-MATLAB implementation of refinement-based Christoffel sampling (RCS), including all examples from “Refinement-based Christoffel sampling for least squares approximation in non-orthogonal bases”.
+MATLAB implementation of **refinement-based Christoffel sampling** (`rcs`) for least squares approximation in non-orthogonal bases.
+This repository includes all examples from the paper:

+*"Refinement-based Christoffel sampling for least squares approximation in non-orthogonal bases"*

+by Astrid Herremans and Ben Adcock.

+## Features

+- `rcs`: General MATLAB function for refinement-based Christoffel sampling.
+- Ready-to-run examples from the paper.